Eskair/js-fundamentals-P1/2-workshop/exercise-2.md

 pieces, but they're in the wrong order!

-Your mission is to rearrange each line of code so that it forms a coherent program, and solves the given problem.
+Your mission is to rearrange each line of code so that it forms a coherent program, and solves the given problem

 _NOTE:_ The lines don't include any indentation (since that would give the answer away).
 You should add indentation as appropriate (see example)
 _ANOTHER NOTE:_ There may be more than 1 correct answer.
 If multiple variables are declared in a row, the order doesn't matter.